 December 23, 2016 - Area History - Mail Order "Kit Homes"

-During the post auto river bridge era of the early 1920s, Mandan's growth exploded.
-Kit homes, complete with all the pre-cut lumber and necessary hardware, were extremely popular available mail order through the Sears & Roebuck.
-Over 30 of these homes in Mandan remain.
+Kit homes, complete with all the pre-cut lumber and necessary hardware, were available mail order through the Sears & Roebuck.
+Over 20 homes in Mandan are suspected "kit" homes.

 This webpage is found under [Area History] --> [Mail Order Homes]